-In 2018, we formed Vermeer, an exempted Bermuda reinsurer, with PGGM, a Dutch pension fund manager.
+In 2018, we formed Vermeer, an exempted Bermuda reinsurer, with PGGM Vermogensbeheer B.V. ("PGGM"), a Dutch pension fund manager.
 Vermeer provides capacity focused on risk remote layers in the U.S. property catastrophe market.
 Vermeer is managed by RUM in return for a management fee.
-We maintain majority voting control of Vermeer, while PGGM retains economic benefits.
-Vermeer is considered a VIE, as it has voting rights that are not proportional to its participating rights and we are the primary beneficiary.
-As a result, we consolidate Vermeer and all significant inter-company transactions have been eliminated.
-The portion of Vermeer's earnings owned by third parties is recorded in the consolidated statements of operations as net income attributable to redeemable noncontrolling interests.
-We have not provided any financial or other support to Vermeer that we were not contractually required to provide.
+We maintain majority voting control of Vermeer, while Stichting Pensioenfonds Zorg en Welzijn, a pension fund represented by PGGM, retains economic benefits.